-We learn that "Search Tool for the Retrieval of Interacting Genes/Proteins (STRING) is a database of known and predicted protein interactions.
+"Search Tool for the Retrieval of Interacting Genes/Proteins (STRING) is a database of known and predicted protein interactions.
 The interactions include direct (physical) and indirect (functional) associations."

-- Type "PAX6" in the search window and select "Danio rerio" from "organism" and click on "GO!" - Click on "Continue" from the new page to get the network of protein interaction with the Danio.rerio "pax6a". - 16) Which protein has the strongest interaction with PAX6 of the zebra fish?
+- Click on the Search button. - Type "PAX6" in the search window and then "Danio rerio" in "organism" and click on "GO!" - Click on "Continue" from the new page to get the network of protein interaction with the Danio.rerio "pax6a".

+16) Which protein has the strongest interaction with PAX6 of the zebra fish?